akaabdullahmateen/roadmap/mechatronics/robotics/index.md

 Similar to the rotation matrices in two dimensions, matrices in this form are orthogonal with determinant equal to $1$.
 In this case, $3 \times 3$ rotation matrices belong to the group $SO(3)$.
 The properties listed above for the rotation matrix in $SO(2)$ also apply to rotation matrices in $SO(3)$.

+## Chapter 7: Path planning and collision avoidance

+In previous chapters, we have studied the geometry of robotic arms, developing solutions for both the forward and inverse kinematics problems.
+The solutions to these problems depend only on the intrinsic geometry of the robot, and they do not reflect any constraints imposed by the workspace in which the robot operates.
+In particular, they do not take into account the possibility of collision between the robot and objects in the workspace.
+In this chapter, we address the problem of planning collision free paths for the robot.
+We will assume that the initial and final configurations of the robot are specified, and that the problem is to find a collision free path for the robot that connects them.

+The description of this problem is deceptively simple, yet the path planning problem is among the most difficult problems in computer science.
+The computational complexity of the best known complete path planning algorithm grows exponentially with the number of internal degrees of freedom of the robot.
+For this reason, for robot systems with more than a few degrees of freedom, complete algorithms are not used in practice.

+In this chapter, we treat the path planning problem as a search problem.
+The algorithms we describe are not guaranteed to find a solution to all problems, but they are quite effective in a wide range of practical applications.
+Furthermore, these algorithms are fairly easy to implement, and require only moderate computation time for most problems.

+We begin in Section 7.1 by introducing the notion of configuration space, and describing how obstacles in the workspace can be mapped into the configuration space.
+We then introduce path planning methods that use artificial potential fields in Sections 7.2 and 7.3.
+The corresponding algorithms use gradient descent search to find a collision-free path to the goal, and, as with all gradient descent methods, these algorithms can become trapped in local minima in the potential field.
+Therefore, in Section 7.4, we describe how random motions can be used to escape local minima.
+In Section 7.5, we describe another randomized method known as the Probabilistic Roadmap (PRM) method.
+Finally, since each of these methods generates a sequence of configurations, we describe in Chapter 8 how polynomial splines can be used to generate smooth trajectories from a sequence of configurations.
+As in previous chapters, we will restrict our attention in this chapter to the geometric aspects of the problem.

+### The configuration space

+In Chapter 3, we learnt that the forward kinematic map can be used to determine the position and orientation of the end effector frame given the vector of joint variables.
+Furthermore, the $A_i$ matrices can be used to infer the position and orientation of the reference frame for any link of the robot.
+Since each link of the robot is assumed to be a rigid body, the $A_i$ matrices can therefore be used to infer the position of any point on the robot, given the values of the joint variables.
+In the path planning literature, a complete specification of the location of every point on the robot is referred to as a configuration, and the set of all possible configurations is referred to as the configuration space.
+For our purposes, the vector of joint variables, $\bold{q}$, provides a convenient representation of a configuration.
+We will denote the configuration space by $\mathcal{Q}$.